gruposantander/digital-trust-assertion-claims-specs/claim-assertions.md

 * lte: The value is equal or lower than the given value.
 * in: The value is equal to one of the elements in the given list.
 * or: The value pass any of the given expressions.
+* some: The value is equal to any of the values within an array.
+* none: The value is not equal to any of the values within an array.
+* every: The value is equal to all of the values within an array.

 The OP is entitled to change the specification to match any individual requirements.